People of Prospect – Ryan Morris, Software Motor Company

 ProspectSV: Because of your interests and background, do you consider yourself to be on the cutting edge of innovation?

 Ryan: Absolutely!
 I think exponential price/performance curves are the most incredible and predictable forces driving business today.
 Ray Kurzweil was an early author on this idea and I’ve been an admirer of his work for over 20 years.
 I’m also a big believer in making innovative technology practical for the customer to use.
 It can’t just be a distant idea in the lab.
 It has to be at the intersection where tech becomes feasible to scale and roll out.
 We’re also on the cutting edge of business models to make it easier for customers to do business with us.
 If they want to buy their systems as-a-service with no money upfront they can, just like Salesforce did with software.

 ProspectSV: Anything else about SMC that you’d like to add?

 Ryan: Sure.
-I’ll add that we received a handful of awards including the Wells Fargo IN2 award (which incubates early-stage clean tech companies), the GSA Green Proving Ground award, the CEC Epic Award, and the NSF (National Science Foundation) Phase 1 award for small businesses.
+I’ll add that we received a handful of awards including the Wells Fargo IN2 award (which incubates early-stage clean tech companies), the GSA Green Proving Ground award, a CEC EPIC Award, and the NSF (National Science Foundation) Phase 1 award for small businesses.

 We’ve recently been expanding our market to look into refrigeration, pumps, and conveyor systems.
 NREL is going to be releasing some data soon about how our motor is showing improvement in refrigeration.
-We know these systems haven’t had much innovation and are eager to jump into this market.
+These systems haven’t had much innovation and we are eager to jump into this market.
 If someone wants to learn more they can head to www.softwaremotor.com/#video

 Software Motor Company on Twitter: www.twitter.com/softwaremotor